 The count, which was completed in November 2018, had approximately 100 volunteers counting monarchs across 213 sites throughout California.
 Although some of the loss in butterfly numbers may be attributed to massive wildfires throughout the state last year and climate change affecting the world, the truth is that the monarch butterfly population has been steadily declining since the 1990s.

 "In the '90s, a lot of scientists and lovers of monarchs realized the numbers were down, so there has been an effort for the last 25 years to tag the monarchs, try to figure out where they're going, try to get everybody to plant milkweed and track migrations," said Palo Alto Garden Club Conservation member Eleanor Laney, who is one of the leaders of the garden club's Monarch Butterfly Project.
 The project encourages residents to create butterfly-friendly gardens.
-Last year, the project successfully released 100 monarchs, which may not seem like much, but Laney said that butterfly eggs are "considered caviar" to other insects and only one of every 100 eggs completes its growth cycle to become a butterfly.
+Last year, the project successfully released 100 monarchs, which may not seem like a lot, but Laney said that butterfly eggs are "considered caviar" to other insects and only one of every 100 eggs completes its growth cycle to become a butterfly.

 Another person doing her part to protect monarch populations is landscape designer Rebecca Schoenenberger, who owns California Nativescapes.
 As a UC master gardener, Schoenenberger said that there's still much to learn about the monarch butterfly population, and although scientists are still studying this much-loved insect, the decline in population is alarming.

 "There are a lot of things we don't know about monarchs," she said.
 "What we do know is that population counts have dropped dramatically over the last couple of years.
 There's not really specific evidence pointing to any single factor.
 It's probably multiple factors as to why that's happening, including pesticide use and habitat loss and destruction.
 Only certain habitats are protected and there are only a handful of those in California."